-Kostova has taught various international management courses in graduate programs at UofSC and other universities around the world, and is the recipient of many teaching awards.
-She also teaches in the Faculty Development in International Business Program at the Moore School, where she helps colleagues from other business schools develop their international management courses.
-She is a regular guest professor in the summer program of the Chinese University of Hong Kong and is actively involved in the executive programs offered by the Executive Education Center at UofSC and some other schools.
+Kostova has taught various international management courses in top-ranked graduate programs at USC and other universities around the world and is the recipient of many teaching awards in programs such as MIBS, IMBA, and PMBA at USC, and the CEMS consortium in Europe.
+She has also taught in the Faculty Development in International Business Program at the Moore School, where she helps colleagues from other business schools develop their international management courses.
+She is a regular guest professor in the summer program of the Chinese University of Hong Kong and is involved in executive programs offered by USC and some other schools.

-Kostova’s areas of specialization include international management, macro-organizational behavior and organization theory.
-More specifically, she studies institutional and cultural embeddedness of multinational corporations, cross-border transfer of management practices within MNCs, knowledge management, organizational legitimacy and social capital as a source of competitive advantage in MNCs.
-She has also done research on organization-based self-esteem, psychological ownership, multiculturalism, dual identification, and extra-role behavior in organizations.
-Her recent work is on comparative corporate governance and agency theory in MNCs and the impact of different forms of ownership (e.g., family firms, state owned enterprises, emerging market MNCs) on firm strategy and management.
+Kostova’s research focuses broadly on management of multinational companies (MNCs), including global strategy, organization theory, particularly the institutional perspective, and organizational behavior.
+More specifically, she studies institutional and cultural embeddedness of MNCs, cross-border transfer of management practices within MNCs, knowledge management, and organizational legitimacy and social capital as a source of competitive advantage in MNCs.
+She has also done research on organizational behavior topics, such as organization-based self-esteem, psychological ownership, multiculturalism, dual identification, and extra-role behavior in organizations.
+Her more recent work is on CSR in MNCs and global supply chains, comparative corporate governance and agency theory in MNCs, and the impact of different forms of ownership (e.g., family firms, state owned enterprises, emerging market MNCs) on firm strategy and management.

 - Ph.D., University of Minnesota